jzrlza/MobileSweeper/README.md

 Minesweeper Bomb Placement Analysis Assistant

+This application is a helper tool for those who aren't expeert at Minesweeper but wanted to move on as an expert player of the game, this is an analysis tool for reading the bomb patterns or number patterns in the grid to determine bombs placement in the mine field.
+Recommended for those who have trouble visioning mine patterns predictions when moving on as an expert player.

+Note that this is not an actual minesweeper game, it is a tool for expertize the gameplay.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.